 This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 Learn more.

-Among the most-cited observations in r/fulltimervliving and r/vandwellers cat-travel threads is this: the cats that struggle most on a first RV trip aren't necessarily the anxious ones — they're the ones whose owners skipped the parked-introduction phase.
-Full-timers who've traveled with cats for years report that two to four weeks of driveway access before any movement is the single factor that most reliably separates a calm first drive from a stressed one.
+Among the most-cited observations in r/fulltimervliving and r/vandwellers cat-travel threads is this: the cats that struggle most on a first RV trip aren't necessarily the anxious ones.
+The consistent culprit, according to full-timers who have traveled with cats for years, is skipping the parked-introduction phase.
+Two to four weeks of driveway access before any movement is the factor they most reliably credit for a calm first drive over a stressed one.

 The Parked Introduction Phase